alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Those hunts
 cover the spectrum between puzzlehunts where the bottleneck is break-ins (Mystery Hunt), and ones where it's more about pure execution speed (Ickey).
-After doing puzzlehunts for well over a decade, I've picked up some habits I'd like to share.
+I've noticed there isn't a lot of advanced puzzlehunting content on the Internet, and I've been doing hunts for well over a decade, so I decided to write up some of the habits I've learned along the way.

 **If you are new to puzzlehunts, you are not the target audience of this post.** I mean, feel free to keep reading!
 But I will be assuming a bunch of background knowledge and